willymcallister/willymcallister.github.io/_drafts/current.md

 ## Can current be positive charge?

 Yes.
 Current is the movement of any type of charge.
-It can be carried by both positive and negative charge at the same time.
+Current can be carried by negative charge or positive charge or both positive and negative charge at the same time.

 A good example is saltwater.
-Current in saltwater is carried by both positive and negative charge.
-Table salt is sodium chloride, NaCl.
-In solid form, the sodium and chlorine atoms are held together by an *ionic bond*, a relatively weak chemical bond.
+Current in saltwater is carried by both positive and negative charge at the same time.
+We start with a little bit of chemistry.
+Ordinary table salt is sodium chloride, NaCl.
+Neutral sodium and chlorine atoms look like this,

+{% capture image %}sodium_atom.svg{% endcapture %}
+{% capture alt %}Sodium atom{% endcapture %}
+{% capture caption %}
+Like copper, a sodium atom has one valence electron in its outer shell.
+It does not take very much energy for that electron to escape from its atom.
+If the valence electron departs, sodium is left with a [stable octet](https://www.khanacademy.org/test-prep/mcat/chemical-processes/covalent-bonds/a/single-and-multiple-covalent-bonds).
+{% endcapture %}{% include image_left_with_caption.html %}

+{% capture image %}chlorine_atom.svg{% endcapture %}
+{% capture alt %}Chlorine atom{% endcapture %}
+{% capture caption %}
+A chlorine atom has seven electrons in its outer shell.
+It is one short of a stable octet.
+That open spot attracts nearby electrons.
+{% endcapture %}{% include image_left_with_caption.html %}

+In solid form, the sodium and chlorine atoms are held together by the sharing of that valence electron.
+It's called an *ionic bond*.
+As chemical bonds go, an ionic bond is relatively weak and easy to break.
 When you put salt in water the water molecules wiggle between the Na and Cl atoms and pry them apart.
-This is what happens when salt *dissolves*.
+We say the salt *dissolves*.

 Na and Cl separate and become free-floating, each surrounded by water molecules.
-In the process Na gladly gives up one of its electrons, and Cl joyously accepts an electron.
+In the process Na donates its valence electron, and Cl accepts it to fill its octet.
 Na and Cl turn into ions with opposite charge, Na$^+$ and Cl$^-$.

+>This is a blockquote..

 ![Current flow in saltwater]({{ site.baseurl }}{% link i/current_saltwater.svg %}){: .centered :}{: height="140px" :}

+Now back to electricity.
 Saltwater is a good conductor.
 Both ions respond to an applied voltage.
 They move through the saltwater in opposite directions.
 Na$^+$ is attracted toward negative voltage (on the right in the image) and Cl$^-$ is attracted toward positive voltage (on the left).
+This movement of charge counts as an electric current.

-In saltwater the current is composed of positive and negative ions, not free electrons like in metal.
-The entire charged ion drifts through the water.
-The electrons do not from atom to atom.
+The moving charges are positive and negative ions, not free electrons like in metal.
+Whole charged ions drift through the water.
+The electrons do not hop from atom to atom.

-Electric currents in our bodies are the same thing, moving ions.
-The water molecules, H$_2$O, are electrically neutral.
-They don't move in response to the applied voltage.
-(They might rotate to line up with the electric force, but they don't move any distance.)
+{% capture summary %}Does pure water conduct?{% endcapture %}
+{% capture details %}
+Super pure water without any salt or other ions is a poor conductor.
+However, there is almost no chance you will come across water this pure.
+Water is very good at dissolving whatever it comes in contact with, like the walls of the container it is in.
+It always finds some way to have plenty of salt ions available to conduct.
+Water pure enough to not conduct only exists in specialized chemistry labs.
+{% endcapture %}{% include details.html %}

 {% capture summary %}What happens at the ends? {% endcapture %}
 {% capture details %}